-This information applies to SecurID Authenticate OTP, SecurID hardware authenticator (managed in the Cloud Authentication Service), SMS OTP, Voice OTP, and Emergency Access Code.
+This information applies to Authenticate OTP, RSA hardware authenticators (managed in the Cloud Authentication Service), SMS OTP, Voice OTP, Emergency Access Code, Approve, and Device Biometrics.

 Note: Authentication Manager controls lockout settings for SecurID OTPs that are validated and managed in Authentication Manager.

-You can configure the number of times users can retry each OTP method after the first unsuccessful authentication.
-After this many retries, the OTP is locked.
+You can configure the number of times users can retry each authentication method after the first unsuccessful authentication.
+After this many retries, the authentication method is locked.
 Each method is counted and locked separately.

-For example, if you specify 3, Authenticate OTP is locked after 4 unsuccessful attempts.
-The same applies to SMS OTP, Voice OTP, Emergency Access Code (for online access only), and SecurID hardware authenticator, with each counted and locked separately.
-In all cases, the fourth attempt fails even if the user enters the correct OTP.
+For example, if you specify 3, Authenticate OTP is locked after 3 unsuccessful attempts.
+The same applies to SMS OTP, Voice OTP, Emergency Access Code (for online access only), RSA hardware authenticators, Approve, and Device Biometrics, with each counted and locked separately.

-Lockout Behavior When a User Has Multiple SecurID OTPsLockout Behavior When a User Has Multiple SecurID OTPs
+Lockout Behavior When a User Has Multiple OTPsLockout Behavior When a User Has Multiple OTPs

-A user may have one or more SecurID OTPs (hardware or software) that are assigned in Authentication Manager and an additional OTP that is registered in the Cloud Authentication Service.
-If the Authentication Manager server is connected to the Cloud Authentication Service and the user mistypes a SecurID OTP of either type, the Cloud Authentication Service does not know where the token originated.
+A user may have one or more hardware or software OTPs that are assigned in Authentication Manager and an additional OTP that is registered in the Cloud Authentication Service.
+If the Authentication Manager server is connected to the Cloud Authentication Service and the user mistypes an OTP of either type, the Cloud Authentication Service does not know where the OTP credential originated.
 In this case, expect the following behavior: